lyqht/Billy/README.md

 ```

 You would need the Supabase project related environment variables as mentioned in `.env.sample`.
 You can create your own Supabase project and replace those values.

+### Detox
+You need node 16.13.0 for detox that depends on jest-circus runner.

 ### Clearing cache